srishhhhx/waste-not/README.md

 ## Features

 ### User Management
-- **-->User registration and authentication**: Users can easily create new accounts and securely log in to access personalized features.
+- **User registration and authentication**: Users can easily create new accounts and securely log in to access personalized features.
 The system supports robust authentication mechanisms to protect user data.
 - **Personalized user dashboard**: Each user gets a dedicated dashboard to manage their posted items, view exchange history, track messages, and update their profile settings.
 - **Profile management**: Users can update their personal information, contact details, and preferences, ensuring their profile accurately reflects their current status.